-- b.
-The published rates of the contractor for non-contract clients; - c.
+- A total operational budget allocated to service component; - b.
+The published rates of the contractor for non-contract clients: - c.
 The established community rate for a similar service; - d.
 The previous year's audit; and - e.
+The contractor's cost study.

+Actual Cost

-The contractor's cost study. - 3.
-Actual Cost - a.
-Actual cost reimbursement is based on a complete itemized listing of allowable program expenses. - b.
-The total itemized listing should equal the total DHS funding in the contract. - c.
+- Actual cost reimbursement is based on a complete itemized listing of allowable program expenses (i.e., a budget). - The total itemized listing should equal the total DHS funding in the contract. - c.
 Actual cost reimbursement is appropriate for services that can only be defined in general terms or for which the risk of performance is not reasonably manageable.
 For actual cost reimbursement, the division should seriously consider what costs are to be allowable and what costs are unallowable.
 This requires reliance on the division's experience, knowledge, and historical data from similar contracts. - d.
-Federal reporting has demonstrated that converting from actual cost reimbursement to a rate based reimbursement has significantly reduced contract prices. - 4.
-Scheduled Reimbursement - a.
+Federal reporting has demonstrated that converting from actual cost reimbursement to a rate based reimbursement has significantly reduced contract prices.

+Scheduled Reimbursement

+- a.
 Scheduled reimbursement actual cost basis - (1.)
-Scheduled reimbursement on an actual cost basis is based on a schedule of costs or a line-item budget that is on file with the division.
-Schedule shall include a statement identifying the basis for reimbursement. - (2.)
-The schedule should include the total dollar amount allocated to each program with compensation and reimbursable indicated. - (3.)
-The schedule should clearly indicate that payments are based on actual expenditures incurred and no advance payments are allowed. - (4.)
-The schedule should indicate the anticipated date and amount of each payment. - (5.)
-Invoicing requirements, expenditure reporting and payment adjustments shall be addressed in the schedule as applicable. - (6.)
-As with actual cost reimbursement, scheduled reimbursement on an actual cost basis is appropriate for services that can only be defined in general terms or for which the risk of performance is not reasonably manageable. - (7.)
-Again, federally reporting indicates agencies significantly reduce their contract prices when converting from actual cost-based reimbursement to a rate based reimbursement. - b.
-Scheduled reimbursement fee basis - (1.)
-The schedule shall include a statement identifying the basis for reimbursement.
+Scheduled reimbursement on an actual cost basis is based on a payment schedule that is included in the contract.
+The payment schedule shall be based on an itemized listing of allowable program expenses (i.e., a budget) that is on file with the division. - (2.)
+The payment schedule shall include the total dollar amount, total compensation amount, and total reimbursable amount. - (3.)
+The payment schedule shall indicate that payments are based on actual expenditures incurred and no advance payments are allowed.
+Division shall reconcile payments to the contractor's reported expenditures and make payment adjustments as necessary. - (4.)
+The payment schedule shall indicate the anticipated date and amount of each payment. - (5.)
+The payment schedule shall address invoicing requirements, expenditure reporting and payment adjustments, as applicable. - (6.)
+As with actual cost reimbursement, scheduled reimbursement on an actual cost basis is appropriate for services that can only be defined in general terms or for which the risk of performance is not reasonably manageable.

+(7.)
+Again, federally reporting indicates agencies significantly reduce their contract prices when converting from actual cost-based reimbursement to a rate based reimbursement.

+b.
+Scheduled reimbursement fee basis

-- (2.)
-The schedule should set payment limits for the funding sources listed. - (3.)
-Contractors should submit invoices with documentation of services provided applicable to each of the funding sources.
-Payment on each invoice is limited to the corresponding amount on the payment schedule. - (4.)
-The schedule should indicate the anticipated date of payment, amount of each payment, and total applicable funding - (5.)
-Payment adjustments shall be addressed in the Schedule if applicable.
+- (1.)
+The payment schedule shall include a statement identifying the basis for reimbursement. - (2.)
+The payment schedule should indicate the anticipated date of payment, amount of each payment, and total applicable funding.